2025 Speakers

 Prior to his current role, Mario served as Senior Managing Director, International Trade and Technology Policy at Intel Corporation.
 In this capacity, he was responsible for leading Intel’s global government advocacy efforts in areas of national security, supply chain resilience, and global trade in support of Intel’s international network of research and development, manufacturing, and sales locations.

-Mario holds a BA in Economics and International Relations from the University of Southern California and an MA in International Economic Policy from Columbia University.
+Mario holds a B.A. in Economics and International Relations from the University of Southern California and an M.A. in International Economic Policy from Columbia University.
 He is also a licensed U.S. Customs Broker.

 Sami Saydjari

 Mr. O. Sami Saydjari has been a visionary thought-leader in cybersecurity for over three decades, working for elite organizations, including the Defense Advanced Research Projects Agency (DARPA), National Security Agency, and NASA, among others.
 He has published more than a dozen landmark papers in the field, provided consultation to national leadership on cybersecurity policy, and educated the public through interviews with major media such as CNN, PBS, ABC, the New York Times, Financial Times, the Wall Street Journal, and Time Magazine.
+Sami holds a B.S. in Electrical Engineering from Rice University and an M.S. in Computer Science from Purdue University

 Ronald Ross